Multipodal Structure and Phase Transitions in Large Constrained Graphs: Abstract

 \section{Abstract}

 We study the asymptotics of large, simple, labeled graphs constrained by the densities of edges and of $k$-star subgraphs, $k\ge 2$ fixed.
 We prove that under such constraints graphs are ``multipodal'': asymptotically in the number of vertices there is a partition of the vertices into $M < \infty$ subsets $V_1, V_2, \ldots, V_M$, and a set of well-defined probabilities $g_{ij}$ of an edge between any $v_i \in V_i$ and $v_j \in V_j$.
-For {$2\le k\le 30$} we determine the phase space: the combinations of edge and $k$-star densities achievable asymptotically.
-We also derive the phase space for the triple of densities: edge, 2-star and 3-star.
+For $2\le k\le 30$ we determine the phase space: the combinations of edge and $k$-star densities achievable asymptotically.
 For these models there are special points on the boundary of the phase space with nonunique asymptotic (graphon) structure; for the 2-star model we prove that the nonuniqueness extends to entropy maximizers in the interior of the phase space.